xeviert/spaced-repetition/README.md

 # Xevier
-# Learning Italian
+# Learning Languages

 ## https://spaced-repetition-plum.vercel.app/

-This project uses spaced repetition to teach Italian.
-After creating an account, the user guesses the translation for the Italian word and the next page shows if they got the word right or wrong.
+This project uses spaced repetition to teach French.
+After creating an account, the user guesses the translation for the French word and the next page shows if they got the word right or wrong.

 <img src="public\images\spaced-rep.png" />